 Best external drives for backup, storage, and portability

-Your desktop setup is incomplete without an assist from external storage.
+Your PC setup is incomplete without an assist from external storage.

 By Gordon Mah Ung and Jon L. Jacobi